310mc/https-310mc.github.io-tl/source/_posts/supervillain/minitalk/kanata_2.md

 {% bubble Kanata v2 %}
 am i practicing a [villain role]…?

-ah, you hear from chiaki, yes?
+ah, you heard from chiaki, yes?

 it is a little difficult for me, i think. how can i look [scary]?
 {% endbubble %}